-Evil ‘Babes in the Wood’ killer Russell Bishop was sentenced to die behind bars today after he escaped justice for the murder of two schoolgirls for more than 30 years.
+Evil ‘Babes in the Wood’ paedophile Russell Bishop was sent back to prison to die behind bars after he escaped justice for the murder of two schoolgirls for more than 30 years.

 Bishop, 52, was described as ‘evil personified’ by the families of victims Nicola Fellows and Karen Hadaway after convicted of sexually assaulting and strangling the girls 31 years to the day since a string of blunders saw him walk free.

 He was always the prime suspect for the murders in October 1986 but mistakes by police and prosecutors at the time resulted in him being cleared in just two hours following a trial at Lewes Crown Court in December 1987.